 The classic Indian fluffy-rice dish biryani boasts royal beginnings, but the ingredients are simple.
 Layers of vegetables, rice, and meats are infused with ginger, garlic, cardamom, cloves, and many more herbs and spices.
 Every Indian restaurant and household has its own version, reflecting the flavors of particular regions.
 The same holds true at Indian restaurants in the Valley.
 Here are five spots to find biryani in and around Phoenix.

-There is a reason why Curry Corner made Diners, Drive-Ins and Dives.
-The aroma of cumin, cinnamon, and garlic meets you in the parking lot (meaning don't wear your Sunday best while dining here because the strong spices will stick to your clothes).
-The service is generally quick and diners are welcome to bring their own booze.
-Curry Corner's biryani is as good as it looks and served in authentic Indian pots.
-The rice is soft, there is an option to choose your spice level, and the meat is cooked with care.
-The portions are generous, the garlic naan is fresh, the paneer is soft, and the curries taste homemade.
-To add a special touch to the experience, there are various cooking shows demonstrating how certain foods are made in India on the television screens.
+There's a reason Curry Corner made Diners, Drive-Ins and Dives: The aroma of cumin, cinnamon, and garlic meets you in the parking lot.
+(Don't wear your Sunday best; the strong spices will stick to your clothes.)
+Curry Corner's biryani is served in authentic Indian pots, and diners may BYOB.
+The rice is soft, you may choose your own spice level, and the meat is well seasoned.
+In addition, the portions are generous, the garlic naan is fresh, the paneer is soft, and the curries taste homemade.

 We Believe Local Journalism is Critical to the Life of a City

 Engaging with our readers is essential to Phoenix New Times's mission.
 Make a financial contribution or sign up for a newsletter, and help us keep telling Phoenix's stories with no paywalls.